Cursor vs Windsurf (2026): AI IDE Showdown, Agent Mode vs Speed

 IDE Flexibility

-This one's straightforward.
-Cursor is a single standalone IDE — a VS Code fork.
+Straightforward.
+Cursor is a single standalone IDE: a VS Code fork.
 You use Cursor or you don't.

-Windsurf offers plugins for 40+ IDEs: VS Code, JetBrains (IntelliJ, WebStorm, PyCharm), Vim, Neovim, Xcode, and more.
-If your team uses different editors, Windsurf provides a consistent AI experience across all of them.
+Windsurf ships plugins for 40+ IDEs: VS Code, JetBrains (IntelliJ, WebStorm, PyCharm), Vim, Neovim, Xcode, and more.
+For teams with mixed editor preferences, Windsurf gives a consistent AI layer across all of them.

 Winner: Windsurf, decisively.